 We live in one of the sunniest states in the U.S., so we have VERY mild winters, but I always find that March feels like turning an energizing corner from winter to spring.
 In the kitchen, this means I only have a little longer to wait before berries are in season (my kids can’t WAIT), and we have the last of winter’s sunny citrus to send us off.

 Preheat the oven and bust out the muffin pan!
-Here’s all you need to get started:
+Here’s all you need to get started on this easy muffin recipe…

 - VANILLA + LEMON EXTRACT (OPTIONAL).
-Vanilla adds another layer of sweetness and tastes lovely with the lemon.
+Vanilla extract adds another layer of sweetness and tastes lovely with the lemon.
 If you like your lemon muffins extra punchy (like I do!), I recommend adding the optional lemon extract.
 (You can also use 1 drop food grade lemon essential oil)

 - ALMOND FLOUR.
 You’re looking for finely ground blanched almond flour.
 The finer, the better!
 Almond flour is pretty moist and a little dense on its own, so I pair it with…